renslightsaber/renslightsaber/README.md

   </div>

-*As much as we express Gratitude, we become kinder, As much as we convey our apologies, we gain wisdom,*
+*As much as we express Gratitude, we become kinder* 🤗, *As much as we convey our apologies, we gain wisdom* 👨🏻‍🎓️,
-*As much as we say our farewells, we understand Love, And as much as we shoveled, we come to know the papers 🔥*
+*As much as we say our farewells, we understand Love* ✈️, *And as much as we shoveled, we come to know the papers* 🔥

 ## :goggles: About me
 - :lab_coat: M.S. in AI Applications, Graduate School of Artificial Intelligence, CHUNG-ANG University (Seoul, Korea)